loldot/loldot.github.io/_posts/2024-04-15-cleaning-out-the-bike-shed.md

 use monads just because they are hard to understand.
 Similarly, we do not add comments explaining in detail what each keyword does; everyone reading the code is expected to have that knowledge.
-I don't think the if statements in the example code is hard to understand, although I would probably not have written it like that myself.
+I don't think the if statements in the example code are hard to understand, although I would probably not have written it like that myself.
 I find the signature a little confusing though; the name is weird and I would be a little concerned that it is public.
 Minor details, but ones I think are more important than the inner workings of the function.
 For